Shape Memory Medical

 Series A in 2010

-Incline Therapeutics is a privately-held specialty pharmaceutical company that focuses on the development of IONSYS, a fentanyl iontophoretic transdermal system designed for adult inpatients needing opioid pain relief following surgery.
-The company is dedicated to creating a compact, disposable, needleless Patient-Controlled Analgesia system that facilitates the short-term management of postoperative pain.
-Incline Therapeutics is backed by prominent life science venture capital firms and is led by a management team with extensive experience in the pharmaceutical and medical device sectors.
+Incline Therapeutics is a privately-held specialty pharmaceutical company that concentrates on developing innovative pain management solutions for hospital settings.
+The company's primary focus is on IONSYS, a fentanyl iontophoretic transdermal system designed as a patient-controlled analgesia option for adult inpatients who require opioid pain relief following surgery.
+This system offers a compact and disposable approach, utilizing a needleless design for the short-term management of postoperative pain.
+Incline Therapeutics is backed by prominent life science venture capital firms and is guided by an experienced management team with considerable expertise in the pharmaceutical and medical device industries.

 Reverse Medical